-Fees and expenses borne by the Funds relating to legal counsel, holding meetings and communicating with shareholders may include an allocable portion of the cost of maintaining an internal legal and compliance department.
+Fees and expenses borne by the Fund relating to legal counsel, registering shares of an Underlying Fund, holding meetings and communicating with shareholders may include an allocable portion of the cost of maintaining an internal legal and compliance department.
+The Fund may also bear an allocable portion of the Investment Adviser's costs of performing certain accounting services not being provided by the Fund's custodian.